CalamariDemocracy/pypaint/README.md

 # pypaint

 # About
-A basic paint/draw program in Python, implemented using the pygame module.
+Basic paint program built in Python and pygame.

 # Installation
 1. Install Python 3.